gokictech/UnityML/lessons/game/lesson.2.md

 # Importing Lesson Assets
 Before we start building our game, Let't import some assets that we prepared for the lesson.

-Download the package from here [Lesson Package](https://github.com/gokictech/UnityML/blob/lesson-review/lessons/game/resources/unity-packages/river-boat-lesson-assets.unitypackage)
+Download the package from here [Lesson Package](https://github.com/gokictech/UnityML/blob/master/lessons/game/resources/unity-packages/river-boat-lesson-assets.unitypackage)
-- Right click "river-boat-lesson-assets.unitypackage" and save file in your machine

 Once downloaded, go to your Unity project and import the package